Vegan sugar possibilities.

 Is Sugar Vegan?

 The trouble is that 20th Century Betty Crocker sensibilities dictated that brown food is inferior, and that flour, rice, and sugar ought to be white as snow.
 To accommodate this thinking, sugar refineries subject unprocessed cane juice to harsh processing that strips out its nutrients and delicate flavors.
-One step of this processing is particularly objectionable to vegans—the sugar crystals are stripped of their color and nutrients by being pushed through a massive filter made from bone char (burnt-up animal bones.)
+One processing step is particularly objectionable to vegans—the unprocessed color and nutrients are removed from the sugar crystals by pushing them through a massive filter made from bone char (burnt-up animal bones.)

 The Ethical Implications of Bone Char

-Fortunately, however icky and objectionable animal waste products may be, it’s hard to make a reasonable case that fertilizer, to say nothing of bone char (which is repeatedly washed and re-used) contributes at all significantly to the meat industry’s bottom line.
-All these things can and will be automatically gotten rid of as we edge closer to a vegan world, but the reality is that making these things the focus of our attention is not a sensible path to dismantling the meat industry.
-It’s impossible to argue that refraining from white sugar has any impact on the more than 50 billion animals killed for food each year.
+Fortunately, however icky and objectionable animal waste products may be, it’s hard to make a reasonable case that fertilizer, to say nothing of bone char (which is repeatedly washed and re-used) contributes significantly to the meat industry’s bottom line.
+Use of bone char and animal-based fertilizers will automatically disappear as we edge toward a vegan world.
+But the reality is that making these things the focus of our present attention won’t do a think to shrink the meat industry.
+It’s unreasonable to assert that the use of bone char for processing white sugar has any impact on the more than 70 billion animals killed for food each year.

-If sugar refined with bone char is a major gross out to you, then the only way to avoid it is to not cook with white cane sugar (unless it is specifically labeled vegan) and to avoid processed food that lists “sugar” on the label with no additional detail.
+If sugar refined with bone char is a major gross out to you, then you must avoid cooking with white cane sugar (unless it is specifically labeled vegan), and you must also avoid processed foods that list “sugar” on the label with no additional detail.

 Vegan Sugars & Other Sweeteners

-Avoiding generic cane sugar in your kitchen is easy since there are all sorts of great alternatives.
-You can even buy regular white table sugar as long as it’s labeled as vegan or as coming from sugar beets.
+Keeping white cane sugar out of your kitchen is easy since there are all sorts of great alternatives.
+You can even buy regular white table sugar as long as it’s labeled as vegan or as processed from sugar beets.
 Sugar beet juice is much easier to refine than cane juice and is not filtered through bone char.

-But better still, you can avoid white sugar entirely and buy a product that’s less refined.
+But better still, you can avoid white sugar entirely and instead choose a product that’s less refined.
 Turbinado sugar is light brown because it has not had its molasses component extracted.
 And Sucanat (a trademarked contraction of “Sugar Cane Natural”) is even less refined, and what’s more is made from organically grown cane.
 It’s worth inserting at this juncture that sugar cane is typically grown on some of the nastiest pesticide-drenched monocultured fields of any food product.
-After harvest these fields are burned to the ground, dooming any critters who’ve made these fields their home.
-This is all the more reason why vegans may want to choose organic cane products from growers who presumably behave more ethically and sustainably.
+After harvest, the fields are set ablaze, dooming countless small animals to excruciating deaths.
+This farming practice attracts far less attention than the industry’s use of bone char, but provides a far stronger reason for vegans to avoid purchasing conventionally-grown cane sugar.

 Since turbinado and Sucanat are both brownish and vegan you might assume that brown sugar is likewise processed without bone char.
 No such luck.
 It turns out that most brown sugar starts as regular refined white cane sugar, which is then partially caramelized, and has a little molasses added back.

-There are numerous other sweeteners that can replace sugar for many uses.
+Numerous other sweeteners can replace sugar for many uses.
 Brown rice syrup is a gentle tasting and excellent sweetener.
-Maple syrup imparts its delectable flavor on everything it touches.
-While agave nectar is popular, and organic brands are widely available, we don’t recommend the stuff since it’s loaded with fructose that will jack your blood sugar.
+Maple syrup imparts its delectable flavor onto everything it touches.
+While bottled organic agave nectar is popular and widely available, I don’t recommend the stuff since it’s loaded with fructose that will jack your blood sugar.

-Since it comes from bees, honey is obviously off the table for vegans.
+Since bees produce it, honey is obviously off limits for vegans.
 But there are vegan honey products on the market that get rave reviews.

-When you become vegan there are a number of important things to know and a long list of pesky and relatively inconsequential details to keep in mind.
-Worrying about your sources of sugar is surely near the bottom of this list, especially since you’ll find that, as you continue to clean up and improve your diet, your consumption of refined sugars rapidly and automatically diminishes.
+When you become vegan, there are a number of important things you’ll inevitably learn.
+And over time you also encounter a long list of pesky and relatively inconsequential details to keep in mind.
+Worrying about your sources of sugar is surely near the bottom of this list of pesky and inconsequential things, especially since you’ll find that, as you continue to clean up and improve your diet, your consumption of refined sugars rapidly and automatically diminishes.